Skip to content

 Stepwise execution#

 In a notebook environment it can be helpful to run a workflow step by step.
-You can do this by calling run_step on the workflow object:
+You can do this by calling run_step on the handler object:

 w = ConcurrentFlow(timeout=10, verbose=True)